Motor racing-Sainz fastest for Ferrari on his birthday at Monza | Sports-Games

 Motor racing-Sainz fastest for Ferrari on his birthday at Monza

-Red Bull's runaway Formula One world championship leader Max Verstappen was top of the first session, in 1:22.657, ahead of a weekend that could secure him a record 10th win in a row.
-Sainz was second fastest in that opening practice.
+Ferrari's Carlos Sainz celebrated his 29th birthday and kept the home crowd happy with the fastest lap in practice for the Italian Grand Prix on Friday after Formula One leader Max Verstappen set the early pace.
+The Spaniard lapped Monza's 'Temple of Speed' with a best time of one minute 21.355 seconds with McLaren's Lando Norris second and 0.019 slower in a second session that was twice red-flagged.

-Ferrari's Carlos Sainz celebrated his 29th birthday and kept the home crowd happy with the fastest lap in practice for the Italian Grand Prix on Friday.
+Ferrari's Carlos Sainz celebrated his 29th birthday and kept the home crowd happy with the fastest lap in practice for the Italian Grand Prix on Friday after Formula One leader Max Verstappen set the early pace.

 The Spaniard lapped Monza's 'Temple of Speed' with a best time of one minute 21.355 seconds with McLaren's Lando Norris second and 0.019 slower in a second session that was twice red-flagged.
-Red Bull's runaway Formula One world championship leader Max Verstappen was top of the first session, in 1:22.657, ahead of a weekend that could secure him a record 10th win in a row.
+Red Bull's Verstappen was top of the first session, in 1:22.657, ahead of a weekend that could secure him a record 10th win in a row.

 Verstappen won at Monza last year, with Leclerc starting on pole, and has been in dominant form this season with 11 wins so far.
 He has equalled the nine in a row set in 2013 by now-retired Sebastian Vettel on his way to a fourth successive title with Red Bull.